hashicorp/terraform-provider-azurerm/website/docs/d/storage_account_sas.html.markdown

 * `create` - Should Create permissions be enabled for this SAS?
 * `update` - Should Update permissions be enabled for this SAS?
 * `process` - Should Process permissions be enabled for this SAS?
+* `tag` - Should Get / Set Index Tags permissions be enabled for this SAS?
+* `filter` - Should Filter by Index Tags permissions be enabled for this SAS?

 Refer to the [SAS creation reference from Azure](https://docs.microsoft.com/en-us/rest/api/storageservices/constructing-an-account-sas) for additional details on the fields above.